alanionita/ansible-raspberrypi/README.md

 # Summary

-A collection of Ansible playbooks that support the management on Raspberry Pi device headlessly.
+A collection of Ansible playbooks that support headless Raspberry Pi device management.

 # Dependencies